vygr/ChrysaLisp/FUNCTIONS.md

 different way than other systems.

 They are not bound into larger groupings such as libraries.
 More often than not ChrysaLisp functions are collected into classes.
-Classes implamwnt a general concept and the methods of that class are individual related but unbound functions.
+Classes implement a general concept and the methods of that class are individual related but unbound functions.